 Market risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market prices.
 Market risk comprises three types of risk: currency risk, interest rate risk, and price risk.
-The Organization is mainly exposed to interest rate risk and price risk as follows:
+The Organization is mainly exposed to interest rate risk as follows: